plastyk/silverstripe-dashboard/README.md

 [![Latest Unstable Version](https://poser.pugx.org/plastyk/dashboard/v/unstable)](https://packagist.org/packages/plastyk/dashboard)
 [![License](https://poser.pugx.org/plastyk/dashboard/license)](LICENSE)

 This dashboard module provides a landing page for users logging into the CMS.
-Out of the box, allows viewing the state of recently created or modified pages, searching for pages & files as well as letting the user know whether the SilverStripe install is out of date.
+Out of the box, allows viewing the state of recently created or modified pages, searching for pages & files as well as letting the user know whether the Silverstripe install is out of date.

 ## Requirements

-* SilverStripe Framework 4.0+
+* Silverstripe Framework 4.0+

 ## Documentation
 * [Index](https://plastyk.github.io/silverstripe-dashboard/en/)